alexpowers2017/Bexar-County-Voting-Records/README.md

 # Bexar County Voting Records
- Processes publicly available election reports to make the data accesible for analysis.
+ Processes publicly available [election reports](https://www.bexar.org/2186/Historical-Election-Results) to make the data accesible for analysis.

 ### Description
 This project will allow users to easily analyze election data at the voting district (or precinct) level, the most granular level available.
-In its current state, it can parse two of 4 common report formats published by Electionware systems, the software used by Bexar County and many other counties in Texas.
-As development continues, this project will parse the remaining report formats and allow a user to choose specific information about specific elections they'd like to see, rather than pulling all of the data into one dataframe as it does now.
+In its current state, it can parse two of 4 common report formats published by Electionware systems, a software product used by Bexar County and many other counties in Texas.
+The next few goals for development are:
+   1. Finish BigQuery ELT to fit the data into [this data warehouse schema](https://github.com/alexpowers2017/Bexar-County-Voting-Records/blob/main/code/sql_scripts/big%20query%20dataset%20diagram.png)
+   2. Parse the remaining report formats
+   3. Expand collection to Collin County, TX
+   4. Allow a user to choose specific information about specific elections/offices they'd like to see

 ### Tools Used

-##### R
-A majority of this project is currently in R. Within the R programs, most of the heavy lifting is done with R6 classes.
+**R**: A majority of this project is currently in R. Within the R programs, most of the heavy lifting is done with R6 classes.
 Class definitions are located in the [election_report_classes](/code/election_report_classes) folder.

-##### BigQuery
-The output of this project is exported to a csv, where it will be loaded into a BigQuery dataset.
+**BigQuery**: The output of this project is exported to a csv, where it will be loaded into a BigQuery dataset.
 The table creation script and entity relationship diagram for this dataset are located in the [sql_scripts](/code/sql_scripts) folder.
 The primary and foreign key constraints outlined in the diagram are mostly conceptual, as BigQuery datasets aren't made to be as strict as a traditional data warehouse.

-##### Testing
+### Testing
-The testing suite for this project can be described in three words: **messy but thorough**.
-Better organizing the tests will be a priority, but for now you can view the scripts in the [testthat](tests/testthat) folder.
+Testing scripts are located in the [testthat](tests/testthat) folder.
 Currently, around 77% of functions and methods used in this program are covered by tests.
+While some tests were written after the fact, most of the regular expression and line identifications were written using test-driven development.

 <br>